Yordan Alvarez's eye-opening take will scare MLB

 “I just feel like he’s a 40-, 50-homer guy,” Cintrón said.
 “I think with him talking about it, he’s a guy who has to be every year an MVP candidate because of how talented he is.
 He has a great approach, he’s smart, he’s powerful.
 When he’s hot, he’s one of the best hitters in the game.
 He can carry a team by himself.”

 Cintrón also cited a few mechanics that Alvarez is working on that should improve his swing.
-Namely, he's making sure his hips and backside is “on time as he loads his swing.”
+Namely, he's making sure his hips and backside are “on time as he loads his swing.”

 McTaggart cited Alvarez's quality of contact numbers as evidence that Cintrón could be right.
 His .595 expected slugging percentage far exceeded the actual .567 number he posted in 2024.